jsgarriga/jsgarriga/README.md

 ### About me

-- 🔭 I’m currently working on building up my GitHub profile with data science projects.
-- 🌱 I’m learning Exploratory Data Analysis (EDA), Prediction (Regression, Classification), Cluster analysis (Unclassified data) and Advanced data science (Deep Learning).
+- 🌱 I’m applying Exploratory Data Analysis (EDA), Prediction (Regression, Classification), Cluster analysis (Unclassified data) and Advanced data science (Deep Learning).
-- 👯 I’m looking to collaborate on any of the presented data-science projects or open to other projects.
+- 👯 I’m looking to collaborate on any of the presented data-science projects or computational sociology projects.
-- 🤔 I’m looking for help with front end applications, ideally displaying the data-science results on a website.
 - 💬 Ask me anything data-science related, and I'll be happy to help you out.
-- ⚡ Fun fact: I enjoy drawing when I'm not coding.

 ### Background

 Research student at the Faculty of Political and Social Sciences (Universidad Nacional de Cuyo).
 I did my internship at Mundo Sur, carrying out the following tasks: media monitoring, statistical data management, quantitative and qualitative data analysis, report writing.
-These experiences made me find a new passion in Computational Sciences, Data Science and Machine Learning.
+These experiences made me find a new passion in Computer Science and Machine Learning.
 I started coding more often in order to improve my skills and working on predictive analytics projects on my own.
 I came up with my own ideas, designed solutions, and started implementing them proactively.

 ### Interests

-- Sociology
+- Economic Sociology
-- Social Data Analysis
-- Data Science
 - Machine Learning
+- Data Science and Social Data Analysis (quantitative and qualitative)
 - Statistics and Analytics
 - Engineering, Industry and IT
-- Economics
-- Computational Social Sciences

 ### Contact me